 COURSE REGISTRATION FEES

-Registration for the online course starting on September 15 will close on August 30 and for the online course starting on March 15 on February 28.
+Registration for the online course starting on May 01, 2023 will close on March 30 and for the online course starting on September 01, 2023 on July 30.
 The promotional course material can be accessed for a reduced fee of 100 US Dollars and discounts and special prices are available for participants from partner organizations.
 The full course that will run for 12 weeks via the Climate Panel platform will include guest lectures and is available for a fee of 250 US Dollars.
 Limited fee waivers are available for participants from accredited organizations/regions.

 RECOMMENDED COURSE READING